israel-lugo/netcalc/README.rst

 - new command for static information (netmask/bitmask, IP range)
 - new command for WHOIS queries
 - new command for splitting a network into smaller networks by prefix length
-- ability to specify network arguments through a file
+- ability to read networks from file in different formats (CSV, etc.)
 - ???

 Suggestions are quite welcome :)